jeangonc/sqlBuilder/README.md

 # sqlBuilder
 A lightweight and database-agnostic SQL query builder for Go.
-Supports dynamic conditions, parameterized queries, and placeholder formats for PostgreSQL, MySQL, and more.
+Provides a type-safe, declarative API for building dynamic conditions with automatic placeholder formatting for PostgreSQL, MySQL, and more.